Here are some important tips to help you save time and money!

 6. Use white vinegar to clean fixtures annually; this prevents hard water build up.

-7. A whole house water softener helps reduce the hard water build up.
+7. A whole house water filtration system helps reduce the hard water build up.
 Hard water decreases the life of faucets and fixtures and can cause pinhole leaks.

 8. It is not wise to drain your old water heater, as it may create leaks at the drain bib.
 New water heaters self clean.